akasharkxx/akasharkxx/README.md

 ### Glad to see you here!
 I'm a game developer.
 I have professional experience in Unity, C#, shaders, and VFX.
 My skillset also includes Unreal, C++, blueprints, 3D modeling, and some other tools for making video games. <br/>
-Recently I have developed an interest in creating my small game engine to learn more about how Unity and Unreal work.
+Recently, I have developed an interest in creating my own small game engine to learn more about how Unity and Unreal work.
 I am an avid gamer and manga fan.
 But you will also find me reading fiction and watching movies and series.
 Cycling and working out are my other hobbies.